-Cleanliness Validation of Orthopedic Implants for JRI Orthopedics Ltd
+Cleanliness Validation of Orthopaedic Implants for JRI Orthopaedics Ltd

-JRI Orthopaedics Ltd (JRI) specializes in orthopaedic implants and instrumentation.
+JRI Orthopaedics Ltd (JRI) specialises in orthopaedic implants and instrumentation.
 When relocating their manufacturing facility in 2007, new degreasing and cleaning lines were set up.
-JRI asked Lucideon (then Ceram) to independently verify the new lines in order to ensure product degreasing and cleaning was not compromised by the relocation of the manufacturing processes.
+JRI asked Lucideon to independently verify the new lines to ensure product degreasing and cleaning was not compromised by the relocation of the manufacturing processes.

-Process materials used in the manufacture and degreasing-cleaning process includes:
+Process materials used in the manufacture and degreasing-cleaning process include:

 Process validation required an analytical approach, capable not only of quantifying the many potential surface species present on cleaned components but also of distinguishing between contaminants and bona fide product materials.